11 Beach Towns In Ontario With Sandy Shores That Will Make You Forget You're In Canada

 Address: Port Dover, ON

-Why You Need To Go: Along the coast of Lake Erie, this Ontario beach has real palm trees so you'll think you've escaped to the tropics.
-There's also a wine trail, a picturesque lighthouse and when you're done relaxing in the sand you can play some watersports.
+Why You Need To Go: Along the coast of Lake Erie, this Ontario beach has real palm trees that'll have you thinking you've escaped to the tropics.
+There's also a wine trail, a picturesque lighthouse and when you're done relaxing in the sand, you can try out some watersports.
+Just a 40-minute drive from Long Point Provincial Park, head to this southern Ontario spot for perfect sunny beach weather.

 Grand Bend